DavidVentura/blog/blog/raw/kube-proxy-without-k8s/POST.md

 ## Researching the data path

-We want to get notified when there's a state change on a (specific) TCP connection, and would you look at that, there's a [tcp\_set\_state](TODO) function that we can start with.
+We want to get notified when there's a state change on a (specific) TCP connection, and would you look at that, there's a [inet\_sock\_set\_state](TODO) function that we can start with.

-These examples are summarized, the repo is [here](https://github.com/DavidVentura/tcpstate).
+These examples are summarized, the repo is [here](https://github.com/DavidVentura/ipvs-tcp-from-scratch).

 ```rust
 #![no_std]